hlship/cli-tools/doc/dispatch.md

 The [[net.lewisship.cli-tools/dispatch]] function is the prime entrypoint for both Babashka and Clojure tools.

-`dispatch` is provided with a descriptor for your tool; it reads the namespaces defined in the descriptor to build up an index of all the commands and categories in your tool.
+`dispatch` is provided with a descriptor map for your tool; it reads the namespaces defined in the descriptor to build up an index of all the commands and categories in your tool.

 The `dispatch` function then starts to consume command line arguments, identifying groups and sub-groups until